dwaite/connect/openid-connect-4-identity-assurance/representation.md

 * "ID Card": national ID Card
 * It is also possible to set type to country-specific designations

-`identifier`: REQUIRED. person identifier obtained by the verifying organization from the eID system
+`identifier`: REQUIRED. person identifier obtained by the OP from the eID system

 ## claims Element {#claimselement}

 The `claims` element contains the user claims which were verified by the process and according to the policies determined by the corresponding `verification` element.

-The `claims` element MUST only contain one or more of the following user claims as defined in Section 5.1 of the OpenID Connect specification [@!OpenID]
+The `claims` element MAY contain one or more of the following user claims as defined in Section 5.1 of the OpenID Connect specification [@!OpenID]

 * `name`
 * `given_name`